40 Tempting Potluck Dessert Recipes

 For this party-special cupcake, combine white cake mix, orange-flavor gelatin, orange juice, and cheesecake-flavor instant pudding and pie filling mix.
 Cream cheese frosting gets a flavor punch from orange gelatin and shredded orange peel.

 Salted Caramel, Chocolate and Peanut Cracker-Stack Bars

 These fantastic potluck bars come from Patrice Hurd of Bemidji, Minnesota.
-She won the grand prize in our 2012 Best of the Midwest® Recipe Contest.
-Patrice says they're a twist on her grandmother’s cracker bars.
+She won the grand prize in a Best of the Midwest® Recipe Contest.
+Patrice says they're a twist on her grandmother's cracker bars.
 They cut beautifully and brim with salty-sweet-nutty-chocolately flavor.